Fergarram/research-vault/🗂 Cognitive Research/📁 Cognitive Mechanisms/📝 Cognitive Mechanisms.md

-This is a list of "cognitive mechanisms" for a lack of a better term.
-The purpose behind this document is to have an index of mechanisms, mechanisms which are needed for an AMI to produce the behavior we need.
+The purpose behind this document is to have an index of mechanisms, mechanisms which are needed for an artificial being to produce the behavior we need.

 Ideally, I want to be developing each of these mechanisms into full ideas that can be implemented later on.